proycon/clam/docs/source/installation.rst

 The CLAM source code is hosted on `Github <https://github.com/proycon/clam>`_.

 If you want to work with the latest development release of CLAM rather than the latest stable version.
-You can cloning this git repository is done as follows:
+You can clone this git repository as follows:

 ::